Carly Pearce: 2020–present: 29: Written in Stone, Hummingbird and Honest Woman

 In early 2023, Pearce won her first accolade from the Grammy Awards for her performance on "Never Wanted to Be That Girl".
 In March 2023, Pearce's first live album was released titled 29: Written in Stone (Live from Music City).
 It featured the entirety of her previous album, along with several additional tracks and special guests.
 In 2024, Pearce announced the release of her next studio album Hummingbird.
 The original release was scheduled for June 14, but Pearce pushed the release date to June 7 to correspond with CMA Fest.
 Hummingbird rose to number 31 on the US country albums chart.
 Its lead single "We Don't Fight Anymore" (featuring harmony vocals from Chris Stapleton), reached the US country top ten in 2024.
 A deluxe edition of the album, titled Hummingbird: No Rain, No Flowers, was released on March 14, 2025.

+Pearce released "Dream Come True", the lead single from her fifth studio album Honest Woman, on November 14, 2025.
+In March 2026, it was followed by "If I Don't Leave I'm Gonna Stay", a duet with Riley Green.
+In June 2026, Pearce announced that she had signed a new joint record deal with BBR Music Group and BMG Rights Management, with the Stoney Creek imprint taking over radio promotion for "If I Don't Leave I'm Gonna Stay".

 Musical styles

 Pearce's musical style is rooted in the contemporary country and bluegrass genres.
 Her musical experiences included performing as part of a bluegrass band.
 These early performances influenced the style she would later create.
 Pearce has also credited notable bluegrass artists for their influence on her.
 This includes Alison Krauss, Ricky Skaggs, and Rhonda Vincent.
 Pearce's music has also been described as having elements of contemporary country.
 When reviewing her 2017 studio album, AllMusic's Stephen Thomas Erlewine noted that it "still bears all the hallmarks of contemporary country production.
 It's crisp and nimble, using electronic and R&B as flair that accentuates the songs."
 In Taste of Countrys review of Pearce's 2017 album, it was mentioned that several album tracks (such as "Catch Fire") were "pop-leaning" in their sound.

 In addition to bluegrass performers, Pearce has also been inspired by contemporary country artists.
 She has credited "late 1990s" female artists as major influences, notably Shania Twain and Trisha Yearwood.
 Pearce was also inspired by the career decisions of female country artists, including Faith Hill.
 In an interview with Good Morning America, Pearce commented that she wanted her career choices to resemble Hill's: "I really want to be like what Faith Hill was to our genre back then.
 I love country music so much, and I wanted to do a little bit of that retro, cowhide, kind of throwback to the '90s ... but, like, a new spin on it."